-The users and roles area of the user interface has links for adding, changing and deleting roles.
+The Users and Roles area has links for adding, changing and deleting roles.

 Roles are the permissions that define what users are allowed to do in the user interface.
 Roles are named and assigned to users.
 An administrator role typically has permissions to perform all tasks.
-The system role named admin has all permissions.
+The default role named admin has all permissions.
 You can create roles that have many or few permissions.

-To add a roleSelect Users and roles > Add a role.
+To add a role Click Add a role on the Users and Roles menu.
 Type a name for the role and, optionally, a description.
 Review the list of permissions and select the ones you want for the role.
 Click Add this role when done.

-To change a role Select Users and roles &gt; Manage roles .
+To change a role Click Manage roles on the Users and Roles menu.
 Click the name of the role to change, make the changes you want and click Save changes .

-To delete a role Select Users and roles > Manage roles .
-Click the name of the role to delete, scroll to the bottom of the change role page and click Delete this role .
+To delete a role

+Click Manage roles on the Users and Roles menu.
+Click the name of the role to delete, scroll to the bottom of the change role page and click Delete this role.